 prepare and present their view of most important developments in the area of security and cryptography during the past 1-2 weeks.

 - The seminar participants will discuss a broad range of topics in IT security and cryptography in a greater depth.
-PhD and Master students undertaking research in these and closely related areas are expected to report on their work, on a recent top-level conference paper and on recent developments in the field.
-Participants from other institutions will also take part in this seminar.
+PhD and Master students undertaking research in these and closely related areas are expected to report on their work, and frequent participants from other institutions will also take part in this seminar.

 - Teaching methods

 - presentation of own research and of a reviewed paper, followed by a discussion with the seminar leader and other students and lecturers

 - 3 presentations and discussions of those.